Systemic Social Enterprise Awareness of Interdependence Leads to Social Change

 I believe that the most exciting kind of social enterprise is what I describe as systemic social enterprise.
 A systemic social enterprise is one that manages to fulfill goals that are as much concerned with environmental and economic, as well as social purposes.
-A systemic social enterprise can contribute to change at the local, sectoral or even global level.
+A systemic social enterprise can contribute to change at the local, sector or even global level.

 One example of a systemic social enterprise, among many, is Naireeta, a company that designed the Bhungroo irrigation system in India.
 The improved management of irrigated water is imperative to poverty alleviation, biodiversity preservation and sustainable development.

 Naireeta Services is a social enterprise, established in 2011 in Ahmedabad, western part of Gujarat State of India.
 They produce the Bhungroo, a Gujarati colloquial word, meaning straw or hollow pipe.
 The Bhungaroo is an innovative rain water conservation technology using pipes of ten to fifteen centimeters in diameter, that filters, injects and stores excess farm or storm water underground for usage in lean periods.
 To learn a bit more, watch the Bhungroo video.